 - Availability of resources to undertake the process

 - “Blank sheet syndrome” – having difficulty getting started.

 How do you do it?

-Depending on the industry in which a company operates, the range of its operations and the type of products and services it offers, the starting point will be to define the different groups of customers and to establish how different their “journey” with the company or organisation can be.
-Typical approaches here are to segment b2b customers on firmographics (i.e. classifications which make them different such as geography, age, SIC code), behaviours (i.e. what they buy) or needs (what they are looking for).
+Depending on the industry in which a company operates, the range of its operations and the type of products and services it offers, the starting point will be to define the different groups of customers and to establish how different their “journey” with the company can be.
+Typical approaches here are to segment b2b customers on firmographics (i.e. classifications which make them different such as geography, age, SIC code), behaviors (i.e. what they buy) or needs (what they are looking for).
 This exercise is required before any journey mapping can take place.

-The next step is to map the journey of each of the customer segments from end to end, detailing all the customer touchpoints with the company/organisation, and the customer responses to these.
+The next step is to map the journey of each of the customer segments from end to end, detailing all the customer touchpoints with the company, and the customer responses to these.
 This can be done using a variety of methods which engage stakeholders involved in the process, and ensures their input into the development of the maps.
 A combination of workshops, staff interviews or focus groups, and customer interviews are normally indicated.
 These are then validated externally with customers (current, potential and lost) to ensure the maps encapsulate the customer experience, and no critical touchpoints are missing.

 Through internal workshops (usually senior management):